mc1017/Music-Synthesiser/readme.md

 ```
 ## Coursework Report

-### Task Identification and Implementation
+### Tasks Identification

-The real-time system consists of the following tasks:
+The real-time music synthesiser consists of the following tasks:

+1. A task that reads input from the matrix keypad and updates a shared data structure that represents the state of the keys in `keyArray`.
+2. A task that updates the display with information about the current state of the system.
+3. A task that sends messages over the CAN bus and act as the transmitter.
+4. A task that receives messages over the CAN bus and act as the receiver.
-- A task that samples the waveform output to a DAC (digital-to-analog converter) at a fixed frequency and sets the output voltage based on the active keys on a matrix keypad.
+5. An interrupt that samples the waveform output to a DAC (digital-to-analog converter) at a fixed frequency and sets the output voltage based on the active keys on a matrix keypad.
 This task also ensures that the output voltage does not clip.
-- A task that reads input from the matrix keypad and updates a shared data structure that represents the state of the keys.
-- A task that sends and receives messages over the CAN bus to communicate with other devices.
-- A task that updates the display with information about the current state of the system.

-Task 1: Description of Task 1, implemented as a thread.
-Task 2: Description of Task 2, implemented as an interrupt.
-Task 3: Description of Task 3, implemented as a thread.
+6. An interrupt that sends CAN dataframe whenever buffer is full.
+7. An interrupt that reads CAN dataframe whenever buffer is full.

 ### Task Characterisation